 Denison is a medium-sized city located in the state of Texas.
 With a population of 23,150 people and eight constituent neighborhoods, Denison is the 121st largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Denison is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Denison is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Denison who work in office and administrative support (13.13%), sales jobs (11.94%), and food service (8.02%).
+There are especially a lot of people living in Denison who work in sales jobs (13.19%), office and administrative support (12.63%), and management occupations (7.65%).

-Denison is a somewhat ethnically-diverse city.
+Denison is a very ethnically-diverse city.
 The people who call Denison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Denison residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Denison include Irish, English, Dutch, and Scottish.
+Denison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.01% of the city’s residents.
+Important ancestries of people in Denison include Irish, English, Scottish, and Dutch.

 The most common language spoken in Denison is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Chinese.